UnityTechnologies/ATerribleKingdom/README.md

 ## Documentation

-**Objective**

-This project is intended to demonstrate a practical application of the Machine Learning Agents in a real game.

 **Usage instructions**

 Use the scene Environment.
 Once in play, an object on the root (DemoHelper) will listen to key presses, to launch the 3 Timelines or gameplay: